data-science-tsb/notes-data-processing/README.md

-# Hadoop
+# Data Processing
-All things Hadoop-related.
+All things involving Data Processing; such as Hadoop, Spark, and Pentaho.

 ## Setup
 - Ansible Script for EC2